 Last year I published an article in Quartz arguing that teacher burnout is one of the biggest social justice issues of our time.
 I really meant it… if our passionate teachers continue to burn out and leave education, our most vulnerable kids will suffer, the opportunity and achievement gaps will widen, and the health of our economy will continue to erode.

+Are you feeling signs of burnout at work?
 About two years ago, I was in the throes of major burnout myself.
 I just didn’t give a sh*t anymore, despite being a person who was ALWAYS deeply committed to my work.

 I was wrung out by the pace, hadn’t had a real break (even a weekend) in months, and finally, I just ground to a halt.